Itinerary Mary Magdalene Tours (ten day tour sample)

 Enjoy a small, intimate tour in the heart of one of the world’s most powerfully spiritual places.

-Day 1 Flight day from the South Africa to Europe are an over night trip across Africa.
+Day 1 Flight day from your country to Europe, for most an overnight flight.
 Check into the local airport hotel “The Fast Hotel” to recover from jet lag.

 Day 2 Pick up from the Fast Hotel at 11AM.